8 Common Street

 OR

-Your Christian Life Board would like to know if there is interest in a Women’s get away weekend study that would be held in Petersham at the Monastery sometime in March.
+Your Christian Life Board would like to know if there is interest in a Women’s get away weekend study that would be held in Petersham at the Monastery April 21st to 23rd.
 The weekend would encompass fellowship Friday evening over a simple supper.
 Saturday would possibly contain a bible study, a bit of free time, maybe lunch with the nuns, and a compline service at 8pm.
 Sunday would have more fellowship and another bible study before returning home.
 Pastor Ellie has been asked if she would consider leading this group.
 The cost of staying is simply a free will offering that would be left in an envelope for the nuns.
 Should you have any questions concerning any of the above, please speak with Jane Snyder.

 Your Christian Life Board